Neoitamus melanopogon: Life cycle/phenology

 It lays eggs directly on the soil or on plants.
 When the larva hatches, it may live either on or in the ground.
 When on the ground, it feeds on rotting organic matter.

 There are four larval stages and one pupal stage.
 The full nature of their trophic regime and its mechanisms are not fully known, but all larva stages are predators same as adult stage.

 Diet and foraging

 Neoitamus melanopogon is an insect predator.
 It can hunt many kinds of insects, such as Ant, bee or Butterfly.
 It jumps on their back and injects them a neurotoxin to paralyze them.
 After that, it sucks the organs inside its preys.
 The common robber fly can occasionally eat the queen of Solenopsis (ant) species during nuptial flights.
-Its larvae is also a predator in the soil (Macfarlane et al., 1999).
+Its larvae are also a predator in the soil (Macfarlane et al., 1999).
 This fly can also eat other Diptera and so other robber flies.